Infrastructure as Code: Automated Deployments with Ansible

 $ curl -iv staging.ottg.co.uk [...] curl: (7) Failed to connect to staging.ottg.co.uk port 80 after 25 ms: Couldn't connect to server

-Similarly, depending on your domain/hosting provider, you may see "Host not found" here instead. |
+you may see "Host not found" here instead.

-Now let’s ssh in to our server and take a look at the docker logs:
+Now let’s SSH in to our server and take a look at the Docker logs:

 elspeth@server$ docker logs superlists [2024-02-28 22:14:43 +0000] [7] [INFO] Starting gunicorn 21.2.0 [2024-02-28 22:14:43 +0000] [7] [INFO] Listening at: http://0.0.0.0:8888 (7) [2024-02-28 22:14:43 +0000] [7] [INFO] Using worker: sync [2024-02-28 22:14:43 +0000] [8] [INFO] Booting worker with pid: 8

 No errors there.
-Let’s try our curl
+Let’s try our curl:

 elspeth@server$ curl -iv localhost * Trying 127.0.0.1:80... * connect to 127.0.0.1 port 80 failed: Connection refused * Trying ::1:80... * connect to ::1 port 80 failed: Connection refused * Failed to connect to localhost port 80 after 0 ms: Connection refused * Closing connection 0 curl: (7) Failed to connect to localhost port 80 after 0 ms: Connection refused

-fails on the server too.
+Hmm, curl fails on the server too.

-, both locally and on the server, might be giving us a clue.
+But all this talk of port 80, both locally and on the server, might be giving us a clue.

-Let’s check docker ps
+Let’s check docker ps:

 elspeth@server:$ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 1dd87cbfa874 superlists "/bin/sh -c 'gunicor…" 9 minutes ago Up 9 minutes superlists